 There is no better walk to understand the effect of industry and mining on the Swaledale landscape than to climb Great Pinseat.
 The barren moonscape near its summit is fascinating.

 For a full explanation of the lead mining history of the Swaledale valley visit the museum in Reeth.
-However to appreciate the scale of the industry there are two excellent walks.
+However to appreciate the full scale of the industry and how it dominates the area there are two excellent walks.
 One of these is Gunnerside Gill whilst the other is to climb Great Pinseat and nearby Hard Level Gill.
 Old mines and old mining buildings pepper the landscape and dominate the scenery.
-In many ways it is a bleak place.
-A desolate landscape and it is difficult to imagine what it was like centuries ago (before the mines)when the fell side was covered with woodland and wild boar and deer were hunted by the locals.
+As a result it can seem like a bleak place.
+However it is worth trying to cast your mind back pre lead mining when the fell sides were covered with woodland and wild boar and deer were hunted by the locals.
+It really is history coming alive.

-Away from the gill the landscape is bleak, scrubby moorland stretching as far as you can see; a nothing landscape except for the grouse preparing themselves for the annual cull.
+Away from the gill and the lead mines the landscape is wild, scrubby moorland stretching as far as you can see.
+It comes across as a nothing landscape except for the grouse preparing themselves for the annual cull.
 However it is grand walking country, the empty miles pass surprisingly quickly, it is a place to forget your troubles and enjoy the fresh air, the quiet and above all the enormous sky….beats being in a city!

 Your email address will not be published.
 Required fields are marked *